tconfrey/BrainTool/index.md

 ---
-title: The Topic Manager for your Online Life
+title: Go beyond Bookmarks with BrainTool, the online Topic Manager
 layout: default
 description: BrainTool is a way of organizing things you want to remember and get back to, using notes and nested Topics.
 Its also a better way to control your browser.
 audience: landingpage